camrywharton07/bioinformatics-Acute-Lymphoblastic-Leukemia-CNV-Project/README.md

 • Oncoprint-style CNV visualization

 ## AI Usage Statement:
 Chat (GPT-5) & Gemini was utilized as an assistive tool for code and error detection, syntax clarification, and analyzing statistical outputs.
-Every AI-generated code an explanations were manually verified by running the code in Google Colab and checking that the outputs matched expectations of the project.
-No figures, statistical values, or CNV results were taken directly from AI, these were all produced in Python.
-Dataset privacy was not a concern due to the Target-ALL data being publicly available and fully de-identified, and no sensitive information shared with AI tools.
-Justification will continue to be reviewed, assessed, and ensured correctness within Python before composing the final document.
+Every AI-generated code was manually verified by running the code in Google Colab and checking that the outputs matched expectations of the project.
+No figures, statistical values, or CNV results were taken directly from AI; these were all produced in Python.
+Dataset privacy was not a concern due to the Target-ALL data being publicly available and fully de-identified, and no sensitive information was shared with AI tools.
+Verification was reviewed, assessed, and ensured correctness within Python for completion of this project.